corda/corda-training-solutions/README.md

 ![Corda](https://www.corda.net/wp-content/uploads/2016/11/fg005_corda_b.png)

-# Corda Training Template V2
+# Corda Training Template V2 (Solutions)

-This repo contains the starting code for a one day Corda training course.
+This repo contains the solution code for a one day Corda training course.
 The instructional powerpoint that goes along with this content can be found here: https://github.com/corda/corda-training-materials/blob/master/Cordapp%20Development%20Module.pdf

 This repository is currently only available in Java.

-Solutions are available here: https://github.com/corda/corda-training-solutions
+The primary git repository for this content is available here: https://github.com/corda/corda-training-template

 # Setup